 India and her role in various international organisations is an important topic for the civil services exam.
 The World Trade Organisation (WTO) is a very important intergovernmental organisation that deals with international trade and commerce.
-India in the WTO is an important topic for UPSC economy segment.

 India and WTO